i2p/i2p.syndie/bin/readme.txt

 OSX users will also need to specify -XstartOnFirstThread as a command line parameter

+Additionally, you can specify a dictionary to use on the command line with -Dsyndie.dict=filename, where filename is the path to a file containing a newline delimited list of words.
+On windows and OSX, an English dictionary is bundled with Syndie, and on linux, Syndie uses the contents of /usr/share/dict/words by default.

 So, as a windows example:
  javaw -cp lib\syndie.jar;lib\hsqldb.jar;lib\swt.jar syndie.gui.SWTUI
 or as a linux example: